MingyueX/Chatgpt-Factchecker/README.md

-# Chatgpt-Factchecker
+# ChatGPT Fact-Checker

-Chatgpt-Factchecker is a chrome extension that helps user fact-check the output from chatgpt.
+ChatGPT Fact-Checker is a chrome extension that helps the user fact-check the output from OpenAI's ChatGPT.
+This project is currently not publicly published and is in its demo stage.

-## Pre-requisition
+## Pre-requisite

 Need python installed with packages

-`python3 -m pip install bs4`
+`python3 -m pip install bs4` <br />
-`python3 -m pip install transformers`
+`python3 -m pip install transformers` <br />
-`python3 -m pip install torch`
+`python3 -m pip install torch` <br />
-`python3 -m pip install requests`
+`python3 -m pip install requests` <br />
-`python3 -m pip install spacy`
+`python3 -m pip install spacy` <br />
-`python3 -m pip install scikit-learn`
+`python3 -m pip install scikit-learn` <br />

 Then